ohnotnow/reimagine/README.md

   Path to write the resulting MP4 video.
 - `--steps_per_morph` (default: `50`)
   Number of intermediate frames per image transition - bigger means a slower/gentler image transition.
+- `--llm-model` (default: `anthropic/claude-sonnet-4-20250514`)
+  Which LLM to call to do the image prompt generation.
+Uses LiteLLM format, eg 'openai/gpt-4.1', 'openrouter/google/gemini-2.5-pro'
+- `--image-model` (default: `google/imagen-4`)
+  Which image generator to use via the [Replicate API](https://replicate.com/)

 ---